 Purpose of the job:

-Darton Academy is looking to appoint a Literacy Centre Manager to join our academy in April 2020.
-The successful candidate will manage and develop the Literacy Centre, to ensure that all students develop a passion for reading which will increase literacy skills needed in order for students to achieve their full academic potential.
+Manor Croft Academy are looking to appoint a Literacy Centre Manager to join our academy team in September 2020.
+To manage and develop the Literacy Centre, to ensure that all students develop a passion for reading which will increase literacy skills needed in order for students to achieve their full academic potential.

 Duties and responsibilities: